swentel/indieweb/README.md

 Every comment is available also at comment/indieweb/cid so this URL can also be a target for a webmention.
 If a webmention is send to this target, a comment will be created on the node, with the target cid as the parent.

+When comments are created which come from Brid.gy, the order is not guaranteed.
+The comment creation time will be fine, but the threading might be wrong.
+A 'Reset comment thread' action is available to reset the thread for a node.

 Configuration is at /admin/config/services/indieweb/comments

 Configuration still in settings.php